rrayanna/MachineLearning/10_CheatSheets/README.md

-Thank you Stanford Team for the cheatsheets
+Stanford Team - Thank you for the cheatsheets.

 /shervine/teaching/
 From CS 221